great-expectations/great_expectations/docs/guides/workflows_patterns/deployment_google_cloud_composer.rst

 5. Upload your Expectations and DAG

-    Upload your Expectations to your expectation store (as configured in your Data Context).
-If your expectation store is in your GCS bucket you can use ``gsutil`` to upload the JSON files - just make sure to keep the same directory structure.
-Alternatively you can automate using something like Google Cloud Build or Github Actions or your favorite CI tool.
+    Upload your Expectations to your Expectation Store (as configured in your Data Context).
+If your Expectation Store is in your GCS bucket you can use ``gsutil`` to upload the JSON files - just make sure to keep the same directory structure.
+Alternatively you can automate using something like Google Cloud Build or GitHub Actions or your favorite CI tool.

-    Upload your DAG files to the cloud bucket ``dags/`` folder assigned to your Composer environment.
+    Upload your DAG files to the GCS bucket ``dags/`` folder assigned to your Composer environment.

 6. Monitor your deployment